SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

-        Now that we have our test function and control we need to update our game to use it.&nbsp; This part is not as simple as we need to change the input handling for our trooper a fair bit to enable it to be able to use both analogue and digital controls, here is what the updated update section looks like for the trooper in StarTrooperSprites:
+        Now that we have our test function and control we need to update our game to use it.
+This part is not as simple as we need to change the input handling for our trooper a fair bit to enable it to be able to use both analogue and digital controls, here is what the updated update section looks like for the trooper in StarTrooperSprites: